marccgrau/customer-support-agent/README.md

 ### Contributing

 This project is provided as a reference implementation (a quickstart).
 It may not be fully production-hardened and could contain bugs or areas for improvement.
 Contributions or forks are welcome if you plan to adapt it.
 Before using this in a real production scenario, thorough testing and possibly some adjustments (like adding authentication, rate limiting, better error handling, etc.) are recommended.
 Keep in mind that this is a prototype and comes with no warranties – use it as a starting point for your own customer support AI agent.

-Lastly, always monitor the AI’s outputs if deploying to end-users.
-Ensure it’s providing accurate support information and handoff is working for failed cases.
-With the right configuration and data, this Customer Support Agent can significantly streamline support tasks while keeping human agents in the loop for the tough questions.
-Enjoy building with it!